No intro, take me right to the qualities of a great social media manager.

 Being active on social media in some way, shape, or form is invaluable for businesses.
 Social media managers are often the ones planning and implementing these efforts, as the champions of branding and community management across all relevant platforms.

-These social media managers, much to the surprise of the general public, aren’t scrolling through Twitter all day or watching cat videos on Facebook.
-Managing an organization’s presence on social media is a big job, and one that requires a person with a certain set of qualities.
+These marketers, much to the surprise of the general public, aren’t scrolling through Twitter all day or watching cat videos on Facebook.
+Managing an organization’s presence on social media is an important job, and one that requires a person with a certain set of qualities.

 What makes a social media manager really stand out?